What's Included in the Price

 Melbourne-Specific Considerations

-Melbourne's inner and middle suburbs are lined with mature elms, plane trees, and liquid ambers.
-These deciduous trees have extensive root systems that aggressively target sewer pipe joints for moisture.
-Suburbs like Kew, Hawthorn, Brunswick, and Northcote have particularly high rates of root intrusion due to the combination of large street trees and pre-1970 clay pipe drainage.
+Inner suburbs and root intrusion.
+Melbourne's inner and middle suburbs are lined with mature English elms, London plane trees, liquid ambers, and flame trees.
+These deciduous species have extensive root systems that aggressively target sewer pipe joints for moisture.
+Suburbs like Kew, Hawthorn, Canterbury, and Camberwell in the east, and Brunswick, Northcote, and Fitzroy in the north, have particularly high rates of root intrusion.
+The combination of large council street trees planted 60–100+ years ago and pre-1975 clay pipe drainage makes root blockages near-inevitable.
+If your property was built before 1975 and you are experiencing recurring blockages every 6–12 months, a CCTV inspection will typically reveal multiple joint infiltrations along the sewer run.

-Melbourne has three water retailers.
+Three water retailers.
+Melbourne is split across three water retailers, each responsible for their section of the main sewer network.
 Report main sewer blockages to Yarra Valley Water on 13 27 62 (north and east), South East Water on 132 812 (south-east), or Greater Western Water on 13 44 99 (CBD, inner, and western suburbs).
-Main sewer issues are identified by multiple properties being affected or overflow at the manhole.
-Private sewer connections between your property and the main are the property owner's responsibility.
+Yarra Valley Water is responsible for the sewer branch up to the property connection point or a maximum of one metre from the sewer main, whichever is shorter.
+Your private sewer connection beyond that point is your responsibility.
+If multiple properties are affected or overflow occurs at the water retailer's manhole, it is a main sewer issue and will be cleared at no cost.

 Hiring a Licensed Plumber in VIC

 All drain clearing work in Victoria must be performed by a plumber registered with the Victorian Building Authority (VBA).
-Plumbers must issue a Compliance Certificate for notifiable plumbing work, which includes new or altered drainage.
-Ask for their VBA registration number, confirm public liability insurance, and get a written quote with scope clearly defined before work starts.
+Plumbers must issue a Compliance Certificate for notifiable plumbing work, which includes new or altered drainage connections.
+Standard drain clearing (unblocking without modifying the drainage system) does not require a Compliance Certificate, but any repairs or relining work does.

 How We Calculate